With no clear path forward, more Democrats affirm support for Biden

 Outside Washington, some Democratic voters are exasperated with the lack of resolve from their representatives.

-“What’s the hold-up?” asks Jesse Dehnert, who works in construction management in Seattle.
+“What’s the holdup?” asks Jesse Dehnert, who works in construction management in Seattle.
 “You guys in Congress are going to anger your constituents by not doing anything.”

 Nearly two weeks after President Joe Biden’s debate disaster, elected officials from his party seem to be cycling through stages of grief.